andybalholm/leaven/README.md

 which will be a good starting point for incrementally re-translating it (probably by hand) into idiomatic Go.

+## Warning

+This software is incomplete and experimental.
+It does not support nearly all LLVM instructions.

 ## Usage Example
 (Translating `strcmp` from musl libc.)